PrajnaAvidya/prompt-shaper/README.md

 - **CLI**: A variety of command-line options to customize usage, and you can specify various input/output formats.
 - **Directory Loading with Ignore Patterns**: Load entire codebases while intelligently excluding build artifacts, dependencies, and other unwanted files using glob patterns (`node_modules`, `*.log`, `temp*`, etc.).
 - **Inline Images**: Include images directly in your prompts using the `img` function, either by referencing local image files or remote URLs.
 The images are automatically encoded and attached to the prompt sent to the LLM.
-- **Multiple LLM Providers**: Support for both OpenAI (GPT, o1, o3 models) and Anthropic (Claude models) with automatic provider detection based on model name
+- **Multiple LLM Providers**: Support for OpenAI (GPT, o1, o3 models), Anthropic (Claude models), and Google Gemini models with automatic provider detection based on model name
 - **Interactive Mode**: After constructing your prompt you can continue your conversation in the command line, or load a previous conversation from JSON or text and continue in interactive mode.
 You can even use PromptShaper tags in interactive mode!

 ## Requirements